Start 14-day free trial

 Marketplace Banking: Some banks, like Monzo and Starling, allow users to connect their accounts with various third-party services, such as insurance, investment, and savings products, all within their apps.

-Request to Pay (RTP): Allows businesses to send payment requests directly to customers.
-This makes it easier for consumers to settle bills.
+Request to Pay (RTP): Allows businesses to send payment requests directly to customers, which makes it easier for consumers to settle bills.

 Account Switching Services: UK-based services like the Current Account Switch Service (CASS) ensure that all your direct debits, standing orders, and payments are smoothly transferred to your new bank within seven days, making the process hassle-free.